ExtcanaRy/backdoor/README.md

 Set permissions for players in the game
-Permission level: 0 for normal players, greater than 0 for OP Show/hide: hide permission changes from other players and yourself, not discoverable within the game The following command sets OP permissions for player ``WillowSauceR`` and hides it from other players
+Permission level: 0 for normal players, greater than 0 for OP Show/hide: hide permission changes from other players and yourself, not discoverable within the game The following command sets OP permissions for player ``Homo114514`` and hides it from other players
 ```
->>> perm WillowSauceR 1 0
+>>> perm Homo114514 1 0
 ```

 To exit the program, enter the following command: